AbhigyanShreshtha/Real-Time-Chat-App/design-docs/HighLevelDesign.md

 # High-Level Design Document for Chat Application

 ## Overview
-This document outlines the high-level design of a chat application, detailing its primary components, their interactions, and the data flow.
-The architecture leverages MongoDB for database management, Kafka for message brokering, Redis for session handling, and AWS S3 for file storage.
+This document outlines the high-level design of a chat application that leverages modern technologies including WebSockets, Kafka, Redis, MongoDB, and AWS S3.
+The application supports user profiles, group profiles, private messages, group messages, and file sharing with reliable message delivery using Kafka.

-## Components
+## Key Components

-### 1. Sign Up and Login
-This module handles user registration and authentication.

-#### Sign Up
+1. **WebSockets**: Enables real-time communication for chat messages.
+2. **Kafka**: Ensures reliable delivery of messages to both online and offline users.
+3. **Redis**: Manages session states and ensures user authentication status.
+4. **MongoDB**: Stores user and group information.
+5. **AWS S3**: Handles file uploads and storage.

+## Features

+### User Profiles
-- **User Sign Up**: Collects user information such as email, name, password, and profile photo.
+- **Sign Up**: Users can create an account by providing an email, name, password, and profile photo.
 Upon registration, a unique UUID is assigned to each user.
+- **Login**: Users can authenticate themselves to access the chat application.
-- **Modify User Info**: Allows users to update their information except for the UUID, which is immutable.
+- **Modify User Info**: Users can update their profile information except for the UUID, which is immutable.
 - **Fetch User Info**: Retrieves user details from the MongoDB database using the user’s email.
 - **Delete User**: Deletes a user from the system along with their associated data.

-#### Login
-- **Login**: Authenticates user credentials by matching the hashed password with the stored hash in the database.
-Upon success, a session is generated and stored in Redis, and a JWT is returned.
-- **Logout**: Terminates the user's session by deleting the UUID and JWT pair from Redis.

-### 2. MongoDB Database
-The database stores user and group information.

-#### UserInfo Collection
-- **Fields**:
-  1. EmailId
-  2. Name
-  3. Hashed Password
-  4. Profile Photo (base64 encoded)
-  5. Status
-  6. Activity (last seen timestamp)
-  7. Unique Id (UUID)
-  8. Group Ids (array of UUIDs)

-#### Groups Collection
-- **Fields**:
-  1. Group Id (UUID)
-  2. Participants (array of UUIDs)
-  3. Group Photo (base64 encoded)
-  4. Group Info

-### 3. Auth
+### Group Profiles
-Handles authentication and authorization.
-- **Validate JWT for user**: Validates JSON Web Tokens to ensure secure access.
-This validation occurs in middleware before processing any requests.
-- **On Failure deny access**: Denies access if JWT validation fails.
+- **Create Group**: Users can create a group by providing a group name and profile photo.
+- **Group Info**: Stores group-related information including participants, group photo, and admins.
+- **Modify Group Info**: Allows updating group details except for the group UUID.
+- **Fetch Group Info**: Retrieves group details from the database using the group UUID.
+- **Delete Group**: Deletes a group from the system using the group UUID.

-### 4. Session Handling
+### Messaging
-Manages user sessions using Redis.
-- **Redis**: Used for maintaining session states and ensuring user authentication status.
+- **Private Messages**: One-to-one messaging using WebSockets and Kafka for real-time communication.
+- **Group Messages**: Group chat functionality using WebSockets and Kafka for real-time communication.
+- **Message Persistence**: Kafka ensures messages are persisted and delivered even if recipients are offline.

-### 5. File Handling
+### File Sharing
-Handles file uploads and storage.
-- **Upload to S3**: Stores files in AWS S3.
+- **Upload Files**: Users can upload files which are stored in AWS S3.
-- **Send File**: Facilitates file sending functionality by generating and returning download URLs.

-### 6. Messaging
-Handles real-time messaging using Kafka.
-- **Message Body**:
-  1. Sender Id (UUID)
-  2. Recipient Id (UUID)
-  3. Topic (Kafka topic)
-  4. Message Body
-  5. File Download Link
-  6. Sent Timestamp
-  7. Delivery Status (sent/delivered/read)

-#### Group Chat
-- Users participate in group chats.
-- Kafka topics are used to manage message streams.
-- Messages persist even if recipients are offline, leveraging Kafka’s persistence capabilities.

-#### Private Chat
-- One-to-one messaging.
-- Kafka topics are used for private message streams.
-- Messages persist even if recipients are offline, leveraging Kafka’s persistence capabilities.
+- **Download Links**: Generates and returns download URLs for shared files.

 ## Data Flow

-1. **User Sign Up and Login**:
-   - Users sign up and log in, interacting with the MongoDB database to store and retrieve user details.
-   - Authentication is managed using JWTs validated by the Auth module.
+1. **User Sign Up and Login**: Users sign up and log in, interacting with MongoDB for storing and retrieving user details.
+Authentication is managed using JWTs validated by the Auth module.

-2. **Session Management**:
-   - Upon successful login, session information is handled by Redis, ensuring authenticated access to services.
+2. **Session Management**: Upon successful login, session information is managed by Redis.

-3. **File Handling**:
-   - Users can send files, which are uploaded to AWS S3.
-   - The file handling module generates download URLs that are sent back to the user.

-4. **Messaging**:
+3. **File Handling**: Files are uploaded to AWS S3, and download URLs are generated and shared with users.
-   - Messages are published and subscribed to via Kafka topics.
-   - Both group and private chats utilize Kafka for real-time communication.
-   - Kafka stores message metadata and delivery statuses.
+4. **Messaging**: Messages are published and subscribed to via Kafka topics.
+Both group and private chats utilize Kafka for reliable message delivery.
+Kafka stores message metadata and delivery statuses.

-5. **User Activity**:
-   - Any user activity updates their "last seen" timestamp in the MongoDB database.
+5. **User Activity**: Any user activity updates their "last seen" timestamp in MongoDB.

 ## Detailed Component Interactions